qorix-group/process_description/process/process_areas/quality_management/guidance/quality_review_checklist.rst

         * - PJP_02_05
           - Is the technical infrastructure and resources needed described?
           -
-          -
+          - Check if technical infrastructure and resources match to the project needs.
           -
         * - PJP_03_01
           - Are communication interfaces between all involved parties defined (who communicates, what, in which intervals, over which channels, internal vs. Customer communication)?
           -
-          -
+          - Check if communication interfaces are defined and followed.
           -
         * - PJP_04_01
           - Have the reports for the project being defined?
-(Including required content, maintenance schedule etc.)
+(Including required content, maintenance schedule etc.).
           -
-          -
+          - Check if reports are defined and available.
           -